poornigga/shell_decoration/README.md

 emoji_dict
 ==========

-emoji dict in shell script.
+The commonly used emoji dict in shell script.